xuexun01/DL4HM/README.md

 *@Author: xuexun01*

+*This repository is constructed referring to the paper<A survey on Deep learning for Human Mobility>*

 - [Deep Learning for Human Mobility](#deep-learning-for-human-mobility)
     - [1.
 Introduction](#1-introduction)
     - [2.
 Task taxonomy](#2-task-taxonomy)
     - [3.
 Deep learning models used in human mobility](#3-deep-learning-models-used-in-human-mobility)

 ***